2021 NFL playoffs: Five contenders with the most difficult paths to the postseason

 - No pressure: 274 of 369, 28 TDs, 2 INTs, 122.7 passer rating

-Now, Rodgers hasn't faced much pressure over the course of the season, with his 21.2% rate the fifth-lowest in the league.
+Now, Rodgers hasn't faced much pressure over the course of the season, with his 21.2% rate being the fifth-lowest in the league.
 And the Browns as a whole only bring pressure at a 27% rate, which ranks 17th.
-So it'll be up to DPOY-candidate Myles Garrett, who has generated 56 pressures on the year (5th most overall), to keep Rodgers uncomfortable all game long.
+So it'll be up to DPOY-candidate Myles Garrett, who has generated 56 pressures on the year (fifth-most overall), to keep Rodgers uncomfortable all game long.

 Remaining schedule:

-Isolating each one of these schedules isn’t perfectly fair given that we’ve seen lots of upsets and low-probability outcomes this season, but one of the most dramatic swings left for a team’s odds happens in this week’s tilt with the Rams, when the Vikings' playoff chances can increase to more than 40% with a win or drop below 6% with a loss.
-Then next week’s matchup with the Packers, who will be looking to secure the NFC's first-round bye, makes it two games in a row in which the Vikings' win probability is less than 46.7%.
-Should Minnesota complete both upsets, they'll then have a prime opportunity to reach double-digit wins in Week 18 against the Bears (favored in 55.5% of simulations.)
+Isolating each one of these schedules isn’t perfectly fair, given that we’ve seen lots of upsets and low-probability outcomes this season, but one of the most dramatic swings left for a team’s odds happens in this week’s tilt with the Rams: The Vikings' playoff chances can increase to more than 40% with a win or drop below 6% with a loss.
+Then, next week’s matchup with the Packers, who will be looking to secure the NFC's first-round bye, makes it two games in a row in which the Vikings' win probability is less than 46.7%.
+Should Minnesota complete both upsets, which will be that much harder to accomplish with Dalvin Cook missing at least the Rams game (reserve/COVID-19 list), the Vikings will then have a prime opportunity to reach double-digit wins in Week 18 against the Bears (Minnesota is favored in 55.5% of simulations).

-If the Vikings are going to make the playoffs, they’ll have to improve upon their 25.8% defensive pressure rate (ranks 24th in the NFL, per NGS), and keep Justin Jefferson in the best situations to remain efficient.
+If the Vikings are going to make the playoffs, they’ll have to improve upon their 25.8% defensive pressure rate (which ranks 24th in the NFL, per NGS) and keep Justin Jefferson in the best situations to remain efficient.
 Jefferson leads the NFL with 48 receptions and 1,045 yards on passes of 10-plus air yards.

 Remaining schedule:

-The Ravens' closest projection is currently against the Steelers in the season finale ... where they win in just 51.1 percent of simulations.
-It’s worth noting that if Lamar Jackson or several other players (like Marlon Humphrey who is on IR) were healthy and back in the lineup that projection would be higher.
-In Sunday's matchup in Cincinnati, the Ravens win in just 45 percent of simulations, and that number is even lower next week against the Rams.
-To stay alive in the fiercely competitive AFC playoff race, including recapturing the AFC North lead, Baltimore essentially has to win this weekend.
+The Ravens' closest projection is currently against the Steelers in the season finale ... where they win in just 51.1% of simulations.
+It’s worth noting that if Lamar Jackson or several other players (like Marlon Humphrey, who is on IR) were healthy and back in the lineup, that projection would be higher.
+The Ravens win Sunday's matchup in Cincinnati in just 45% of simulations, and that number is even lower next week against the Rams.
+To stay alive in the fiercely competitive AFC playoff race, which would include recapturing the AFC North lead, Baltimore essentially has to win this weekend.

-So how can they do that?
+So how can the Ravens do that?
 By connecting on big plays.
-Jackson completed 56.3 percent of his passes of 10-plus air yards from Weeks 1-7, generating seven TDs against three INTs as the Ravens sprinted out to a 5-2 start.
+Jackson completed 56.3% of his passes of 10-plus air yards from Weeks 1-7, generating seven TDs against three INTs as the Ravens sprinted out to a 5-2 start.
 However, in the five games Lamar's started since the team's Week 8 bye, his percentage has fallen to 38.3, while his TD-to-INT ratio has worsened to 5:4.
 Baltimore won just two of those matchups.

 Remaining schedule:

 As mentioned above, this week’s Ravens tilt is very likely to determine the king of the AFC North.
 Currently, my models project Cincinnati to be that winner, with the Bengals' probability to claim the division at 39.1% -- the highest among any of the four North teams.
-In fact, despite the challenging road ahead, my models project the Bengals' most likely final to record to be 10-7, with their lone remaining loss coming against the Chiefs in two weeks.
+In fact, despite the Bengals' challenging road ahead, my models project them to finish 10-7, with their lone remaining loss coming against the Chiefs in two weeks.
 Two reasons to believe in the Bengals: Joe Burrow, who's thrown more deep TD passes (10) than any other QB this season, and Trey Hendrickson, who leads the NFL in defensive pressures (67).

 Remaining schedule:

-The Niners have two tight games remaining: This week against the Titans, where they only win in 52 percent of simulations; and, Week 18 against the Rams, where they win in only 47.2 percent of simulations.
+The Niners have two tight games remaining: this week against the Titans, where they only win in 52% of simulations, and Week 18 against the Rams, where they win in only 47.2% of simulations.
 They are heavy favorites in Week 17 against Houston in my models.
-If the 49ers win on 'TNF', they make the playoffs in 88.8 percent of my simulations.
-If not, 72.3.
+If the 49ers win on TNF, they make the playoffs in 88.8% of my simulations.
+If not, 72.3%.
 After overcoming early-season injuries, the Niners have essentially put themselves in the driver’s seat to the postseason.

 The 49ers exemplify how and why slot receivers are such a big deal.
 George Kittle and Deebo Samuel both rank in the top five in yards per target, yards per reception and yards after the catch over expected from the slot alignment.
 Samuel also leads the NFL with +269 yards after the catch -- 71 more than second-ranked Ja'Marr Chase.
 The productivity in the ground game, a stout defensive front and excellent slot play have combined to shift the 49ers' odds up dramatically.